official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 date on which UK forces might participate in combat operations compressed the timescales available for preparation.

-121

-Executive Summary•  The decision to deploy a large scale force for potential combat operations was taken without collective Ministerial consideration of the decision and its implications.
+•  The decision to deploy a large scale force for potential combat operations was taken without collective Ministerial consideration of the decision and its implications.